Tristan-Technologies/EASem2Help/Python_Code_and_Reviews/Python_Stuff.md

 2. https://www.youtube.com/watch?v=rfscVS0vtbw
 Extremely comprehensive guide on Python.
 Best taken in short blocks, for it is well over 4 hours long and I doubt many would want to sit for that long at a time.

+Do note that there are some differences between Python and MicroPython.
+To spare you from a wall of text, you can look [here](https://docs.micropython.org/en/latest/genrst/index.html).